Will Travel for Japanese Food!

 Hiroshima Steamed Bun

 I don't typically eat meat, but when I travel, I occasionally make the exception if I'm trying a local dish I've never tried before.
 Well, a Hiroshima Steamed Bun is one I have no regrets trying.
 On Miyajima Island, you'll find a stand selling these delicious steamed buns that will have you moaning with delight, I kid you not.
 The buns themselves are so delicate, light and moist and the meat filled centre is bursting with flavour that will have you walking away from the stand, and then turning back to get another one... yes, that's exactly what we did...

 Wherever Siya and I travel to in the world, street food always takes the win for flavour, quality and affordability.
 Japan is no exception.
 It's common to find food stalls in main shopping areas and outside of temples.
 Street meet is commonly found throughout the country and grilled right in front of you.

-All of the Japanese food experiences shared above were discovered during a tour Siya and I did called Japan Express with G Adventures.
-Some of the restaurants we visited were part of the tour while others were discovered during the free time we had on the tour, wandering through the lively streets of Osaka, Toyko, Kyoto, Hiroshima and Miyajima Island.
+All of the unique and popular Japanese food experiences shared above were discovered during a tour Siya and I did with Japan Express with G Adventures.
+Some of the restaurants we visited were part of the tour while others were discovered during the free time we had on the tour, wandering through the lively streets of Osaka, Toyko, Kyoto, Hiroshima, and Miyajima Island.
 To find out more about the 8-day Japan Express tour we did with G Adventures, check out our post "Japan Travel Guide: Top 15 Things to Do," or click here.